Thread-Safe Container Design

 std::vector<Bucket> buckets_;

-};Here, each Bucket has its own mutex and entries (a linked list implemented with std::list to avoid the reallocation issues of std::vector). get, set, and erase only lock the single bucket corresponding to the key.
-Threads operating on different buckets run completely in parallel, and contention only occurs when operating on the same bucket.
+};Here each Bucket has its own mutex and list (implemented with std::list to avoid the reallocation problem of std::vector). find, set, and erase only lock the specific bucket corresponding to the key.
+Threads operating on different buckets run completely in parallel; contention only occurs when operating on the same bucket.

 The throughput of fine-grained locking depends on the number of buckets and the quality of the hash function.
-More buckets mean less contention; a more uniform hash function means a more balanced load.
-But the number of buckets can't be increased indefinitely—each additional bucket means one more mutex (a pthread_mutex_t takes at least 40 bytes on Linux), and if there are too many buckets but too few elements, most buckets will be empty, wasting memory.
+More buckets mean less contention; a more uniform hash function means better load balancing.
+But the number of buckets can't be increased indefinitely—every extra bucket adds one mutex (a pthread_mutex_t on Linux takes at least 40 bytes), and if there are too many buckets but too few elements, most buckets are empty, wasting memory.

-The biggest implementation challenge of fine-grained locking is rehash.
-When the number of elements grows to a certain point, the hash table needs to expand—increasing the number of buckets and redistributing all elements.
-Rehashing requires accessing all buckets, not just one—which means locking all bucket mutexes.
-If other threads are still operating on the container during a rehash, deadlocks or data inconsistency will occur.
-One solution is to use a global write lock during rehash to block all other operations—but this essentially degrades into coarse-grained locking, albeit only during rehash.
-A more elegant approach is incremental rehash: instead of moving all elements at once, move a small portion with each operation, amortizing the rehash overhead across multiple operations.
+The biggest implementation challenge for fine-grained locking is rehash.
+When the number of elements grows to a certain point, the hash table needs to expand—increase the number of buckets and redistribute all elements.
+Rehash needs to access all buckets, not just one—meaning it needs to lock all bucket mutexes.
+If other threads are still operating on the container during a rehash, deadlock or data inconsistency will occur.
+The solution is to use a global write lock during rehash to stop all other operations—but this essentially degrades into coarse-grained locking, only happening during rehash.
+A more sophisticated approach is incremental rehash: instead of moving all elements at once, move a small portion each operation, spreading the rehash cost over multiple operations.
 Java's ConcurrentHashMap uses this strategy.
 However, this greatly increases implementation complexity, so we won't expand on it here.

-At this point, you might notice a contradiction: the number of locks in fine-grained locking equals the number of buckets—if there are many buckets, the lock overhead is significant.
-Each mutex takes at least dozens of bytes, and the operating system incurs additional costs managing a large number of locks.
-Striped locking was born as a compromise to solve this contradiction: we split the container into N shards, each with one lock, but the number of shards is much smaller than the number of buckets.
-Which shard a key belongs to is determined by taking the key's hash value modulo the number of shards.
+At this point, you might find a contradiction: the number of locks in fine-grained locking equals the number of buckets—if there are many buckets, the lock overhead is huge.
+Each mutex takes at least a few dozen bytes, and the operating system has extra costs to manage many locks.
+Striped locking (also called sharded lock) is a compromise born to solve this contradiction: split the container into N shards, each shard with one lock, but the number of shards is much smaller than the number of buckets.
+A key's shard is decided by the key's hash value modulo the number of shards.

 Let's implement a striped locked concurrent cache.
-A typical scenario for this cache is route caching in an HTTP server or database query caching—read-heavy and write-light, where read operations need to be fast, and write operations can tolerate a little delay.
+The typical scenario for this cache is a routing cache in an HTTP server or a database query cache—read-many, write-few, reads need to be fast, writes can tolerate some delay.

 class ShardedCache {